gmadala/DP/README.md

 #### jshint

-  This runs jshint, checking all the JavaScript files for issues.
+  This runs JSHint, checking all the JavaScript files for issues.

   *Sample usage*

       grunt jshint

+#### jscs

+  This runs JSCS, checking all the JavaScript files for style issues.

+  *Sample usage*

+      grunt jscs

 #### test:e2e:users